 - GTA Vice City

-Despite Red Dead’s legion of fans, Rockstar’s most popular franchise is of course GTA.
+Rockstar’s Grand Theft Auto series has produced some of the most popular video games ever made.
 The latest iteration sold over 60 million copies, delivering an ambitious and memorable open world experience.
 But it was back in 2002, following the success of Grand Theft Auto III, that the series made its greatest leap with the ground breaking release of Vice City.

 The depth of the game’s detailed 80s Miami environment, its killer soundtrack and a memorable story and cast created a believable world that made the gameplay and missions far more immersive.
 It did benefit from important updates to mechanics and visuals, but it was the unprecedented world building that set Vice City apart from its predecessors and made GTA the benchmark of open world games.